- Minimum 24 Units

 BUSN7006 Public Sector Accounting and Reporting

-BUSN7017 Sustainability & Corporate Responsibility, Accountability & Reporting
+BUSN7017 Sustainability and Corporate Social Responsibility, Accountability and Reporting

 BUSN7021 Taxation Law